 - If you need to nap, keep it short (20-25 minutes) so it doesn’t interfere with night-time sleep, and try to nap early enough that you can get out into the sunlight afterwards to “reset” your internal clock.

 - Minimize alcohol.
-Alcohol creates a temporary drowsiness but results in more fitful, less “quality” sleep.
+Alcohol creates a temporary drowsiness but decreases REM sleep necessary for learning and memory consolidation.
+It results in more fitful, less quality sleep.

 Siestas: The Value of Power Napping